-If the number of measures currently displayed does not match the number of bars of the imported pattern.
-Otherwise the user will need to adjust the current display (using "Edit Pattern Filed " in the "Pattern" menu).
+The more experienced user will find that pattern import is faster if the "Fit" Box is left unticked.
+This is perfectly OK as long as the number of measures currently displayed matches the number of bars of the imported pattern.
+Otherwise the user will need to adjust the current display (using "Build new pattern" in the "Pattern" menu).

-- Open the "File" menu in the Pattern Editor, then select "Open MRS seq file".
-Browse for the .seq file, select and open it.
-The name of the first pattern appears in the "Pattern Name List" box (top middle in the functions bar). - Scroll through this list until the pattern that you want appears in the display, then open the File menu and select "Import Pattern". - To play or stop the pattern click on the Start/Stop button (next to the tempo indicator in the functions bar) or press <spacebar> on the keyboard. - To change the tempo select a new tempo from the list in the "Tempo" box or type in any desired tempo in the box from the keyboard. - To change the overall volume use the drum/bass volume field in the functions bar (to the right of the tempo box).
+- Open the "File" menu in the Pattern Editor, then select "Open PS02 song file".
+Browse for the Songs.pts file, select and open it.
+The name of the first pattern appears in the "Pattern name list" box (top right in the functions bar). - Scroll through this list until the pattern that you want appears in the display, then open the File menu and select "Import PS02 pattern". - To play or stop the pattern click on the Start/Stop button (next to the tempo indicator in the functions bar) or press <spacebar> on the keyboard. - To change the tempo select a new tempo from the list in the "tempo" box or type in any desired tempo in the box from the keyboard. - To change the overall volume use the drum/bass volume field in the functions bar ( to the right of the tempo box).
+Right clicking on the plus or minus signs causes Drum or Bass volume to toggle between zero (Mute) and full.